 Your Choice Respite Solutions.

-The ‘Your Choice’ program is allocated across the Far North Coast of NSW through Lifebridge East Inc. Priority of service is determined by the scores gained by completing the Respite Intake & Prioritisation Tool.
+The ‘Your Choice’ program is allocated across the Far North Coast of NSW through Lifebridge.
+Priority of service is determined by the scores gained by completing the Respite Intake & Prioritisation Tool.

 Referrals are managed by the Local Respite Coordination Group and placed on the ‘Respite Register’.
 Service will be considered based on prioritised need whenever capacity becomes available.